Heart Health Benefits of Walking

 A study shows that exercise and activity levels of women were the best predictor of heart health and prevention of heart attack, while other risk factors such as BMI and obesity were not.

 Got Heart Disease?
 Get Moving!
-Exercise Helps Patients with Ischemic Heart Disease

 Exercise and stress management training were shown in a study to help patients with ischemic heart disease reduce depression and emotional distress as well as improve their cardiovascular risk markers.